-The costs of implementing the Climate & Environment Action Plan has been estimated and are included within the Plan which will be regularly updated to reflect changes in delivery, risks and opportunities.
+The costs of implementing the Action Plans have been estimated and are included within the Plan which will be regularly updated to reflect changes in delivery, risks and opportunities.

-Given the extensive implications of the Climate & Environment Action Plan, one of the first steps in its delivery is to take it to Council's Transformation Board in order to enable the contents of the Plan to be fully appraised.
+Given the extensive potential implications of the Strategy, one of the first proposed actions is to take the Strategy to the Council's Transformation Board in order to enable the contents of the Plan to be fully appraised.